Psalm 149: Judaism

 Psalm 149 is recited in its entirety in the Pesukei D'Zimra ("Verses of Praise") section of the daily morning prayer.
 It is traditionally grouped with Psalms 146, 147, 148, and 150 – the five concluding chapters of the Book of Psalms, which are all recited in their entirety during Pesukei D'Zimra – under the classification of "halleluyah" psalms which express praise of God.

 Verse 2 is recited by the creeping creatures in Perek Shira.

 Verse 5 is recited after saying Mishnayos for the departed.

 Catholic Church

 The psalm is one of the Laudate psalms or hymn psalms.
 With Psalm 148 and Psalm 150, Psalm 149 was recited or sung daily during the solemn service of matins, according to the Rule of St. Benedict (530AD).

 In the Liturgy of the Hours, Psalm 149 is used for Sunday Lauds of the Roman rite in the first week.
-It is also used for feasts and solemnities week.
+It is also used on solemn feasts, because they always use the Psalms for the first Sunday.

 In the Eucharistic liturgy, it is the Saturday after the Epiphany or before January 7 epiphany, and at Easter, the Monday of the sixth week.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the thirtieth day of the month.

+Coptic Orthodox Church

+Psalms 148, 149 and 150 together constitute the fourth Hoos (or fourth Canticle) of the Tasbeha, the Midnight Praise of the Coptic Orthodox Church.